cdzombak/SaveTabs/README.md

 # SaveTabs Chrome Extension

-SaveTabs provides a button in Chrome to save all the tabs in your current window to a new, timestamped, bookmarks folder.
+SaveTabs provides a button in Chrome to save the tabs in your current window to a new, timestamped, bookmarks folder.

-## Download/Install
+## Installation

 [Download the extension from the Chrome store](https://chrome.google.com/webstore/detail/ciemojomefnilhnidpjknolhbefbdoie).
 (It's free.)